-This joint USPTO – Department of Justice program will focus on how patents and copyrights drive value in the life science sector and the effects of collaborations and partnerships, with specific attention paid to the antitrust implications of different cooperation and licensing strategies.
+This joint USPTO – Department of Justice program focused on how patents and copyrights drive value in the life science sector and the effects of collaborations and partnerships, with specific attention paid to the antitrust implications of different cooperation and licensing strategies.
 There is no charge to attend the online program, but registration is required.
-Learn more and register.

-There will be 10 sessions spread over two afternoons.
-Panelists and speakers include leading figures from industry, government agencies, prominent research labs, the nonprofit sector, academia, and the broader legal and economic community.
-The first day will start with a fireside chat between USPTO Director Andrei Iancu and Assistant Attorney General for the Antitrust Division Makan Delrahim.
-The second day will feature a keynote address by former Director of the National Institutes of Health Dr. Elias A. Zerhouni.
+There were 10 sessions spread over two afternoons.
+Panelists and speakers include leading figures from industry, government agencies, prominent research labs, the nonprofit sector, academia, and the broader legal and economic community, including a fireside chat between USPTO Director Andrei Iancu and Assistant Attorney General for the Antitrust Division Makan Delrahim and a keynote address by former Director of the National Institutes of Health Dr. Elias A. Zerhouni.

 - The roles of patents in research and development of therapeutics, diagnostics, and vaccines, particularly during pandemics